Overview of Article 32 pretrial investigation

 The defense requested delays that were granted by the Article 32 investigating officer and later ratified by the convening authority after the fact were properly excluded from the speedy trial calculations under RCM 707.
 The court leaves for another day the issue of whether the Article 32 Investigating Officer (IO) has inherent, independent power to exclude a delay from speedy trial consideration.

-Report of investigation should be forwarded to GCMCA within eight days if accused in pretrial confinement.
+The report of the investigation should be forwarded to GCMCA within eight days if the accused is in pretrial confinement.
 RCM 405(j)(1) discussion.

 The investigating officer has broad discretion regarding the sequence of events and other details.
 IO decides –